Blue Monday falls on Monday 15 January this year and is said to be the most depressing day of the year.

 - 64% of those who have seen a GP due to symptoms of stress, anxiety or depression are prescribed medication.

-Blue Monday falls on Monday 15 January this year and is said to be the most depressing day of the year.
 The day shines the spotlight on the fact that people are beginning to experience post-Christmas blues, and it is also when the credit card bills start to arrive.
 But the fact is that poor mental health does not just happen on a designated day.
 It is unpredictable, and can affect anyone at any time not just on Blue Monday.
 Research from Royal London reveals 65% of UK adults say they have suffered with feelings of stress, anxiety or depression and 58% of these people didn’t go to their GP for help.
 Those who delayed visiting a GP said they did so due to lack of recognition of symptoms of stress or anxiety (48%) and denial (32%).

 Work is the main cause of people experiencing feelings of stress, anxiety and depression along with loneliness and relationship strains.
 Nearly half (48%) of those who had visited a GP to address their mental health said they didn’t seek help sooner, because they didn’t want to acknowledge they were suffering from stress, anxiety or depression and 32% didn’t recognise their symptoms as stress, anxiety or depression.
 Over half (51%) of UK workers surveyed said they would worry about their boss or colleagues finding out and 59% said they don’t want stress, anxiety or depression recorded on their company sick record.